SAMMISolutions/docs/doc_posts/_commands-file-ini/ini-load-number.md

 num: 3
 ---

-Loads a number (eeal value) from .ini file.
+Loads a number (real value) from .ini file.
 Will return 0 if it doesn't exist.

 {% include alert.html text="You cannot use File: Load Number on text (string)." type="warning" %}